ericlemes/vcsparser/README.md

 When exporting to SonarQube, it requires that the files referenced inside your .json file is found during the SonarQube analysis.
 That's what the `--fileprefixtoremove` is for.
 The same option `--fileprefixtoremove` is useless for Git, since it considers the root by default.

+When executing `gitextract`, if a commit contains accented characters then change `--gitlogcommand` to be something similar to `git -c core.quotepath=off log --pretty=fuller --date=iso --after=YYYY-MM-DD --numstat`.

 # Usage